 How is Newborn Screening Paid for in Michigan?

 The newborn screening fee is calculated each year and supports the laboratory costs of screening, follow-up, and medical management for infants and children affected by the disorders.
-The current cost is $106.77 per baby.
+The current cost is $135.29 per baby for initial screening.
+The current cost for repeat screening is $122.60.
 The cost is included in the hospital’s birthing and newborn nursery charges that are usually covered by insurance.
 If your child is born at home, a screening kit must be purchased.
 The fee can be waived for families with financial hardship.
-Please call 517-241-5583 to see if you qualify for a free screening.
+Please call 517-335-8887 to see if you qualify for a free screening.